How to Start a Coupon or Daily Deal Site

 7. Include a sign-up.

 While you want to offer your coupons and information for free, part of what makes the programs successful is a membership or targeted list.
 The easiest way is to have an email list.
+An email list will significantly increase the use of your coupons and deals.
 This allows you to email special offers and deals to your list and helps you build credibility with coupon and deal sources.

 8. Sign up for coupon and daily deal programs.